Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 The PhenomD model has been implemented for use in the LISA data challenge infrastructure \cite{LISA-LCST-SGS-MAN-001}, and has been used in the ``Radler'' edition of the LISA data challenge.
 The PhenomD and PhenomPv2 models have been used for parameter estimation for observed \GW events since the first detection of gravitational waves, the GW150914 event \cite{LIGOScientific:2016vlm}.
 Its derivatives including subdominant harmonics have also been used to analyse events during the third observing run.
 A detailed study of waveform systematics \cite{LIGOScientific:2016ebw} found these models to be accurate enough for the GW150914 event, but also highlighted the need for further improvements.
 This is consistent with a more recent study concerning the need for further improvements for upcoming upgrades to ground-based \GW detectors \cite{Purrer:2019jcp}. \end{enumerate}

 The PhenomX \cite{Pratten:2020fqn,Garcia-Quiros:2020qpx,Garcia-Quiros:2020qlt,Pratten:2020ceb} family provides a thorough upgrade of third generation phenom models.
 PhenomXAS \cite{Pratten:2020fqn} replaces PhenomD for the dominant mode, increasing the accuracy by roughly two orders of magnitude in terms of mismatch: \begin{itemize} \item The number of NR waveforms used for calibration is increased from 20 to $\sim400$. \item Teukolsky waveforms are included in the data set in order to extend the model to EMRI waveforms. \item Final spin and mass include EMRI information derived from circular geodesics. \item Both spin degrees of freedom are calibrated to numerical data. \item Heuristic parameter space fits have been replaced by the systematic hierarchical fitting approach described in \cite{Jimenez-Forteza:2016oae}.
 An ansatz is selected among classes of polynomial and rational functions by minimizing not only the RMS errors, but also information criteria that approximate a full Bayesian approach, which avoids overfitting and underfitting.
 This method has, however, not yet been applied to dimensions larger than 3 (i.e. precession or spinning eccentric binaries). \end{itemize} PhenomXHM \cite{Garcia-Quiros:2020qpx} extends PhenomXAS to the sub-dominant modes, and PhenomXPHM \cite{Pratten:2020ceb} adds precession via the twisting-up procedure, and allows to switch between the NNLO and MSA descriptions for the Euler angles.
-A first calibration of Phenom models to precessing NR simulations has recently been presented \cite{Hamilton:2021pkf,Hamilton:2023znn}, paving the way for further increasing the accuracy of precessing and eventually generic models in the future.
-Extensions to BNS and BH-NS systems following the approaches of third generation models are in progress.
+A first calibration of Phenom models to precessing NR simulations has recently been presented in the frequency domain \cite{Hamilton:2021pkf,Hamilton:2023znn}, paving the way for further increasing the accuracy of precessing and eventually generic models in the future.
+Another important step in improving precessing models has been the incorporation of the mode asymmetry associated with large recoils \cite{Bruegmann:2007bri,Ramos-Buades:2020noq,Kalaghatgi:2020gsq} in the frequency domain \cite{Ghosh:2023mhc,Thompson:2023ase}.
+Extensions to BNS and BHNS systems following the approaches of third generation models are in progress \cite{Colleoni:2023czp,Abac:2023ujg}.